-In 2014, TCE funded the National Compadres Network to conduct a two-day, healing circle training for SCUSD administrative staff members and community-based organizations that partner with the District.
-According to Andrea Nava, a Youth Development Specialist at SCUSD, "Healing circles [are] healing within yourself.
+In 2014, TCE funded the National Compadres Network to conduct a two-day, healing circle training for SCUSD administrative staff and community-based organizations that partner with the district.
+According to Andrea Nava, a Youth Development Specialist at SCUSD, "Healing circles are healing within yourself.
 Maybe there is stuff going on in the community, maybe you saw a community shooting.
-So, events can bring about a healing circle... [it is] a method of brining a sense of togetherness, so when something comes up, [community members] can hopefully bring it up [to the healing circle]."
+So, events can bring about a healing circle... it is a method of brining a sense of togetherness, so when something comes up, community members can hopefully bring it up to the healing circle."

-The training included a half-day session intended for SCUSD staff and parents, community-based organizations, and community members.
-Approximately 100 people attended this portion of the training that included a healing circle overview and the importance of community resilience and culture to deal with the impact of trauma on families.
-The second half of the training was only for SCUSD staff and community-based organizations that partner with SCUSD, and approximately 30 attendees learned how to facilitate a healing circle.
+The training included a half-day session intended for community members, SCUSD parents and staff, and community-based organizations.
+Approximately 100 people attended this portion of the training that included a healing circle overview, and the importance of community resilience and culture to deal with the impact of trauma on families.
+The second day of training was for SCUSD staff and community-based organizations that partner with district, and approximately 30 attendees learned how to facilitate a healing circle.

-Nava then trained seven SCUSD teachers on how to facilitate a healing circle in their classrooms.
-The two-day training has had a lasting impact; five of the community-based organizations - Roses Family, Earth Momma Healing, PRO, Rock Solid, and Epic Bloom - and educators from Luther Burbank High School and Parkway Elementary School continue to facilitate healing circles.
+Nava also trained seven SCUSD teachers on how to facilitate a healing circle in their classrooms.
+The two-day training had a lasting impact; five of the community-based organizations - Roses Family, Earth Momma Healing, PRO, Rock Solid, and Epic Bloom - and educators from Luther Burbank High School and Parkway Elementary School continue to facilitate healing circles.
 Overall, when asked about the impact of the healing circles, Nava said the following:

-It gives a sense of safety and togetherness and understanding amongst our youth... they have a safe space to talk about things they have never... gotten off their chest...
+C It gives a sense of safety and togetherness and understanding amongst our youth... they have a safe space to talk about things they have never... gotten off their chest...
 In terms of healing, not needing to hold something and talk could be part of the healing process...
-I am very grateful... it was very beneficial for the District.
+I am very grateful... it was very beneficial for the district.